IGJoshua/farolero/README.md

 `java.lang.Exception`s, and `java.lang.AssertionError`.

-What this means however is that in cases where code catches all `Throwable`s will not allow farolero to unwind the stack past that boundary, and if the value is logged, it may be confusing as farolero's Signal class does not include a stack trace or error message.
+What this means however is that in cases where code catches all `Throwable`s farolero will be unable to unwind the stack past that boundary, and if the value is logged, it may be confusing as farolero's `Signal` class does not include a stack trace or error message.

 The reality of the situation is that while farolero can do nothing about this